My Birth + Postpartum Essentials for Mama and BabyLauren Hartmann

 If you plan to labor in a tub at all, you may want a swimsuit top or a sports bra — something that will go from wet to dry quickly.
 I have this one from ASOS and I really like it.

 If you’re giving birth at a hospital, I’m pretty sure they won’t let you use candles (maybe one of those meltable scenty versions instead?), but if you’re at home or at a birthing center where they’ll allow it, you may want to consider bringing along a favorite candle.
 Scent has such a strong tie to memories, and I love the idea of having a specific scent tied to the birth of a child.
 I forgot to do this with Fern, but I really want to have a “signature scent” this time around.
-I think this candle would be perfect — it’s even called “Clive”!
+I think this candle would be perfect — the lavender scent is so soothing.

 Even if you’re at a hospital where they have gowns, you may still want to consider bringing a robe of your own.
 I had one during my labor with Fern and it was nice to be able to take it on and off as I got too hot or too cold, especially since I was getting in and out of the tub to labor.
 It was a nice way to feel a little more covered up, but still comfortable since I’m not a nude birthing kind of girl.
 I highly recommend black … for obvious mess-related reasons.